-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to block a contact on iMessage

-Open Settings > Scroll down to 'Messages' > Scroll down to 'Blocked' > Add the contact or number you want to block.
+Open Settings > Scroll down to 'Messages' > Scroll down to 'Blocked Contacts' > Add the contact or number you want to block.

 Note: If you block someone, you won't receive phones calls, messages or FaceTime calls from the people on the block list.